 How to get around St. Petersburg

-Unlike the capital Moscow, 3 or 4 days are enough to visit St. Petersburg and the city can be easily visited alone and without any problem.
-If you prefer to travel by public transport, the city is well served by bus, metro and train.
+Unlike the capital Moscow, 3 or 4 days are enough to visit St. Petersburg and the city can be easily visited alone without any problem.
+If you prefer to travel by public transport, consider that the city is well served by bus, metro and train.

-For underground transport, the advice is to buy the cards for consumption and load an amount chosen by you based on the number of trips to be made (bear in mind that the individual trip costs 45 rubles, about 0.65 €).
-On the other hand, on buses, tickets can be purchased directly on board from the ticket-maker (the ticket costs 40 rubles).
+If you choose to travel and visit the city by underground transport, the advice is to buy a prepaid metro card and load an amount chosen by you, based on the number of trips to be made (bear in mind that the individual trip costs 45 rubles, about 0.65 €).
+On buses, tickets can be purchased directly on board from the ticket-maker (the ticket costs 40 rubles).

-Another valid alternative is the taxi, a very used means of transport in St. Petersburg given the low costs.
-The drawback is that during the hours of the day the streets are often paralyzed by traffic, so the taxi is more convenient in the evening hours while during the day the subway remains the easiest option to move, especially to cover long distances.
+Another valid alternative to visit St Petersburg independently is the taxi, a very used means of transport in St. Petersburg given the low costs.
+The drawback is that the streets are often paralyzed in traffic in rush hours, so the taxi is more convenient in the evening.
+The easiest travel option during the day remains the subway, especially to cover long distances.